emberjs/rfcs/text/0000-named-blocks-and-yields.md

 ### Why now?

 Glimmer is stable and Ember 2.x has been around for a while.
-It's about time to get back to this idea since it was always a well-liked idea that just happened to never come up at the right time.
+It's about time to get back to this idea since it was always a well-liked that just happened to never come up at the right time.

 ### Why ever?